fourMs/MGT-python/docs/musicalgestures/_subtract.md

 #### Returns

-- `str` - Path to the output horizontal motiongram.
+- `MgVideo` - A MgVideo as subtract for parent MgVideo